Alternative titles for this job

 Pay for carpet cleaners varies depending on skills, experience, and the type of work they do.

-- Carpet cleaners in training can expect to earn $18 an hour.
+- Carpet cleaners in training can expect to earn minimum wage.

-- After two to three years they usually earn $18 to $25.
+- After two to three years they usually earn up to $25.

 - Carpet cleaners who are qualified as carpet cleaning technicians can earn up to $30 an hour.